City of Livermore

 PURPOSES

-According to its articles of Incorporation, “The purpose for which this corporation is organized shall be to strive to enhance Livermore in the areas of family recreation, tourism, cultural arts, community beautification, economic development and community growth – through planning, consensus-building, fund raising and implementation efforts in cooperation with city and county government.
+According to its Articles of Incorporation, “The purpose for which this corporation is organized shall be to strive to enhance Livermore in the areas of family recreation, tourism, cultural arts, community beautification, economic development and community growth – through planning, consensus-building, fund raising and implementation efforts in cooperation with city and county government.
 This corporation is organized exclusively for education, civic, recreational and cultural purposes.”

 ACCOMPLISHMENTS